takari/jdkget/README.md

 getter.get();
 ```

+You can find a list of available JDKs [here](Jdks.md).

+By using this utilitiy you agree to the [Oracle Binary Code License Agreement for Java SE][1].

+## *nix and Solaris
+Downloads and extracts a .tar.gz, simple and easy

+## OSX
 This will retrieve the Java equivalent of a [turducken][2]: the GZipped CPIO files of the JDK, wrapped in an XAR file, inside an HFS disk image.
 Can't we just use TarGz files?
 No, no, that would be too easy.

-You can find a list of available JDKs [here](Jdks.md).

 Once the XAR code is release, I will cut a release with an Uber JAR so it's easy to use.

-By using this utilitiy you agree to the [Oracle Binary Code License Agreement for Java SE][1].
+## Windows
+Similar to OSX, but with tools.zip (with some jars pack200'd) in CAB in EXE in EXE.

 ## TODO